Doofie15/OVK-MARKETREPORT/.github/ISSUE_TEMPLATE/feature_request.md

 ## 📱 Mobile Considerations
 How should this feature work on mobile devices?
 Any specific mobile requirements?

+## 📝 Form Integration
+If this feature relates to the auction data capture form:
+- [ ] Feature should work with the enhanced 95% width form layout
+- [ ] Feature should maintain mobile responsiveness
+- [ ] Feature should integrate with existing form validation

 ## 🎨 UI/UX Considerations
 Any specific UI/UX requirements or design considerations?